 Motherhood is a precious and ever-changing roller coaster ride full of surprises and adventures.

-No one will ever be able to prepare you for your journey because no one has ever walked it before.
-However, there are plenty of things you can do to give you a head start.
+While no one can help you fully prepare for your motherhood journey, there are plenty of things you can do to give you a head start.

 Don’t forget to pin for later…